 The Final Verdict: B-

 I’m gonna be honest, I’ve never watched the television series, first time I heard of Charlie’s Angels, it was the film.
+So of the positive stuff still holds up.
 I thought it was alright, could’ve been better without the romantic sub plots or rapid use of males smitten on the ladies.
 I have to admit, if it wasn’t for the movie, Totally Spies would’ve never existed in the first place.
 So far I have no clue who’s gonna take over each woman’s role in the upcoming reboot.